This is the multi-page printable view of this section. Click here to print.

 Kubernetes job for clickhouse-copier

-ClickHouse-copier deployment in kubernetes
+clickhouse-copier deployment in kubernetes

-Clickhouse-copier can be deployed in a kubernetes environment to automate some simple backups or copy fresh data between clusters.
+clickhouse-copier can be deployed in a kubernetes environment to automate some simple backups or copy fresh data between clusters.

 Some documentation to read: